tariktrokic/JSGuruLibraryApp/README.md

 # JSGuruLibraryApp

-An app I made during my internship in JSGuru.
-My task was to create an app for the company's library.
-Employees can create accounts and view/search available books in the company.
-They can send requests to borrow books and the admin of the page can accept or reject them.
-The admin is also in charge of adding/editing/deleting books and categories that are associated to the books accorindingly.
+An app I made during my internship at JSGuru.
+The task was to create a full stack app for the company's internal library.
+Employees can create accounts (JSON Web Token Authentication) and view/search available books, as well as send borrow requests for them.
+The app contains an admin panel where it is possible to manage the library by adding/editing/deleting books and categories that are associated with the books accordingly.
+The admin can also view borrow requests, accept them upon which the user gets a notification, or reject them.
 The app was created without any front-end frameworks, part of my task was to build everything using vanilla JavaScript so I grow a feeling for how everything works "under the hood".
-Because of this fact, my code may deviate from some best practices sometimes for feasibility.

 ## Deployed app link: https://jsgurulibraryapp.herokuapp.com/
 Admin account so you can access the admin panel that is guarded by R2-D2: